ToolUniverse: An open platform for democratizing AI scientists

 \subsection{Tool Finder}

-The \toun contains a large repository of scientific tools.
-To facilitate the creation of a task-specific environment, the tool finder operation is designed to identify and retrieve relevant tools based on user requirements.
-The input to the tool finder is a natural language query from the client, describing the task they wish to achieve or the specific capabilities required from the tools.
-It employs a versatile search architecture featuring three distinct methodologies: keyword search, LLM in-context search, and embedding search.
-The selection of a method allows for a strategic trade-off between search precision, semantic understanding, and computational resource consumption.
+The Tool Finder retrieves tools from a library of more than 2,700 scientific tools using three strategies, each trading off speed, semantic understanding, and compute cost.
+The input is a natural language query from the client, describing the task they wish to achieve or the specific capabilities required from the tools.
+The three strategies are: keyword search using TF-IDF scoring, LLM-based in-context search that reasons about multi-step or abstract requests, and embedding search that encodes queries and tool descriptions using a fine-tuned GTE-Qwen2-1.5B model.

-\xhdr{Keyword search.} Keyword search operates on a sophisticated keyword-based methodology.
-The process begins by parsing a user's query through a multi-stage pipeline involving tokenization via regular expressions, the removal of over 45 common English stop words, and suffix-based stemming using 20 morphological rules to reduce words to their root form.
+\xhdr{Keyword search} Keyword search parses a user's query through a multi-stage workflow involving tokenization via regular expressions, the removal of over 45 common English stop words, and suffix-based stemming using 20 morphological rules to reduce words to their root form.
 To capture multi-word concepts, this method also generates n-grams (bigrams and trigrams).
-These processed keywords and phrases are then matched against a pre-built index of tool specifications. which has undergone the same processing.
+These processed keywords and phrases are then matched against a pre-built index of tool descriptions, which has undergone the same processing.
 Relevance is scored using a term frequency-inverse document frequency (TF-IDF) algorithm, calculated as: $\text{Relevance} = \text{TF} \times \text{IDF} \times \log(1 + \text{QueryFrequency})$, where \text{TF} measures how often a term appears in a document, \text{IDF} reflects how unique the term is across all documents, and \text{QueryFrequency} indicates how often the term appears in the user's query.
-The scoring model enhances precision by applying a hierarchical bonus structure to the relevance score.
-Matches found in a tool's name receive the highest priority with a 2.0× bonus multiplier, followed by a 1.5× multiplier for exact phrase matches within descriptions.
-This keyword search approach provides a fast and robust search solution that operates independently of machine learning models, ensuring accessibility across different resource levels.
+The scoring model adjusts relevance scoring by applying a hierarchical bonus structure to the relevance score.
+Matches found in a tool's name receive the largest weight with a 2.0× bonus multiplier, followed by a 1.5× multiplier for exact phrase matches within descriptions.
+This keyword search approach provides a keyword-based search solution that operates independently of machine learning models and can be used across different resource levels.